soulmachines/sm-web-component/README.md

 We deploy storybook to Github pages and it's viewable publicly.
 Any content added to storybook can be seen by external people and should be presentable.
 Stories that are wrapped in `SMProviderDecorator` use an enviroment variable for the API key.
 During deployment we pass in the API key environment variable using the Github secret `STORYBOOK_API_KEY`.
 This is just a standard API key thats set to run on `https://soulmachines.github.io/`.

+We are pushing navigation events to Segment using a custom addon.
+If you'd like to run this locally, add the env variable `STORYBOOK_SEGMENT_API_KEY`.
+You can find the value for it in Segment, under the Widget Storybook Local project.

 ## Deployment

 We deploy the bundles via github actions.
 The bundles are automatically deployed to the dev folder in the CDN, when code is merged in to master.
 There is a manual trigger which deploys the code to the production CDN.